sebasmos/QuantumVE/README.md

 ## Acknowledgements

-Q_Net was sponsored by Google Cloud Research Program and serves as baseline for [Qubico](https://github.com/Qubico-Hack)
+This work was supported by the Google Cloud Research Credits program under the explicit award number GCP19980904.

 ## License